sausheong/gost/README.md

 Register(thingy)
 ````

-When you register you can register the actual data you want to store, but Gost only really wants to know the struct, so you can just do this.
+You can register the actual data you want to store, but Gost only really wants to know the struct, so you can just do this.

 ````go
 Register(Thingy{})